ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 #### lam_simulator

-ROS package which demonstrantes localization and mapping in Stage simulator.
+ROS package which demonstrates localization and mapping in Stage simulator.
 Relies on AMCL or gmapping algorithms started with the Stage simulator.
 Prepared demonstrations can also be used on the real robot.

 #### andymark_driver